dougives/wisp/README.md

   * `s`: Station (STA).
   * `t`: Pcap timestamp.

 These fields are always printed in the same order, regardless of the order specified.
-(That is, `-bcst` is equivalent to `-svtb`.)
+(That is, `-bcst` is equivalent to `-sctb`.)

 ## Configuration
 Wisp reads a json formatted file named [wisp.json](https://raw.githubusercontent.com/dougives/wisp/master/wisp.json) for configuration.
 Here is a description of the keys: